DocuWare/Intellix/doc/installation_en.md

 Intelligent Indexing runs in Docker containers.
 Therefore, a Docker environment needs to be installed.
 Also `docker-compose` must be installed.
-We provide a script which executes the neccessary steps.
+We provide a script which executes the necessary steps.
 In PowerShell as administrator, switch to the installation directory and run the following command: